elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr} What a great day, monstrously great.
-Wave forward, weeks, scruples of dying worlds; wave forward, big girls; foam against my scabrous wait.
+Unfurl, weeks, scruples of dying worlds; unfurl, big girls; foam against my scabrous wait.

 - {:.sp} The Man Reciter.

-- {:.pr} Here I am, the merchantman with empty hands, naked eye beckoning the spectacle, throat stirring to life the words hatched against my teeth.
+- {:.pr} Here I am, the merchant with empty hands, naked eye beckoning the spectacle, throat stirring life on words hatched against my teeth.

 - {:.sp} The Woman Reciter.

-- {:.pr} Here I am, me, me: the woman obsessed with grand words, and I swim among the gladioli and roses of Jericho towards the simple smell of corpses.
+- {:.pr} Here I am, me, me: the woman obsessed with big words, and I swim among the gladioli and roses of Jericho towards the simple smell of corpses.

 - {:.sp} The Man Reciter.

-- {:.pr} Can't be true ...
-No more fights.
-No more killings, right?
-No more flaming crimes?
-The Barbary organ blindly purrs minutes of silence and silence and silence, sawdust of time without dust.
+- {:.pr} Can't be true ... no more battles.
+No more killings, is that right?
+No more extravagant crimes?
+The barrel organ blindly purrs the minutes of silence upon silence upon silence, dustless sawdust of time.
 Ho.
 Ho.
 A smell of corpses ... blood sparkling like a large vat of wine.

 - {:.sp} The Woman Reciter.

-- {:.pr} Nothing left to do but bang on the window of the sun, break the sun's ice.
-Nothing left but discover in the sun's tinderbox the red tassel of poisonous ants, blasted to the winds.
+- {:.pr} Nothing left to do but bang on the window of the sun and break the glass.
+Nothing left to do but find the red tassel of poisonous ants in the tinderbox of the sun and blast them to the wind.
 Ha, ha, you can't put lipstick on Fate.

 - {:.sp} The Man Reciter.

-- {:.pr} What a great day, a gerbera, nuder than a woman under the sun, plays on its way to the sun, and the sun crackles in the shuttered brains, mined diadem, traveler's tree, braided heart, beautiful water blown to high frost.
+- {:.pr} What a great day, a gerbera, more naked than a woman in the sun, plays on its way to the sun, and the sun pops inside the closed brains: a mined diadem, the traveler's tree, a braided heart, fine water blown to high frost.

 - {:.sp} The Man Reciter.